passiomatic/videobox/README.md

   --help          Show this message and exit.
 ```

+If your are interested in hacking the source code or contribute to the project see the [contributing document][contrib].

 ## Building the macOS app

 If you are on a Mac you can compile Videobox into a menu bar app.